 The first step in our workflow loads the parameters file and generates the working directory including one folder where the samples are downloaded or copied, another one where the results are generated and a third one, called “logs”.
 In this last folder, several text files are generated containing messages written by the different processes in the pipeline that are useful to keep track of the important events.
 More interestingly, a different type of text file, called blackboard, is created and the computational processes in our workflow are given read and write permissions for it.
 Files functioning as blackboards are used for indirect communication between the computational processes in the parallel pipeline in order to synchronize them.
 In the next step, the pipeline forks into two different modes to process either RNA-seq or ChIP-seq data.

 The fork of our pipeline dedicated to RNA-seq analysis is represented in Fig. 13.
 Depending on the raw data source, the first step consists of either downloading and extracting the corresponding fastq files from a database or copying them to the specified working directory.
 Next, a quality control of these raw data is performed and short reads are mapped to the reference genome using HISAT2 or kallisto.
 When HISAT2 is used, this step generates BAM (Binary Alignment Maps) files that contain the mapped reads.
 The following steps take this mapping as input and perform transcripts assembly and expression quantification using STRINGTIE (Pertea et al., 2015, 2016).
 In this step, GTF files with the assembled transcripts and CTAB files (chemical table files) with the expression quantification values are generated for all samples.
 However, when kallisto is used, transcripts are mapped and quantified in the same step, so a TSV (tabular separated values) file containing the result of the quantification is generated (Bray et al., 2016).
 These processing steps are carried out in parallel, simultaneously for each sample, being synchronized using a blackboard file.
 These parallel processes write on the blackboard when a goal is reached (for example, BAM files are generated) in order to keep track of their progress.
-When all parallel processes reach the goals, the following sequential steps of the pipeline are executed.
+When all parallel processes reach their goals, the following sequential steps of the pipeline are executed.
 They consist of a differential expression analysis carried out using the Bioconductor R packages Ballgown (Frazee et al., 2015; Pertea et al., 2016) and Limma (Ritchie et al., 2015).
 Specifically, DEGs are selected using the statistics based on a moderated t-student.
 Finally, a differentially expression gene report is generated, containing text files with activated and repressed genes, principal component analysis visualization, and several informative graphs, such as scatter plots, volcano plots, box-plots and bar-plots.